netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

     * - Parameter
       - Choices/Defaults
       - Comment
+    * - Internal

+        *(bool)*
+      -
+      - Display only dynamically learned services.
     * - accessdown

         *(bool)*
-      - Default:
+      -

-        *False*
       - Use Layer 2 mode to bridge the packets sent to this service if it is marked as DOWN.
-If the service is DOWN, and this parameter is disabled, the packets are dropped.
+If the service DOWN, and this parameter is disabled, the packets are dropped.
+    * - all

+        *(bool)*
+      -
+      - Display both user-configured and dynamically learned services.
     * - appflowlog

         *(str)*